The Algebra of the Pseudo-Observables II: The Measurement Problem: Expectation values and wave functions

 As a corollary of this property, one has that \emph{if the expectation values of two observables coincide for every state of a physical system, then the two observables are equivalent}.
 In order to demonstrate this statement, it suffices to consider the difference between the two observable and to note that, by virtue of the linearity of the expectation value and of the property just demonstrated, it have necessarily to be the null observable.

-It is possible to characterize the state of a physical system, relative to the observation of a given complete space of compatible observables having the basis $\left\{ I_{j}\right\} $ of elementary indicators, with obvious reference to the \emph{density matrix}\citep{Neumann1927} and the \emph{density operator}\citep{Fano1957}, through the \textbf{\emph{density observable}}:
+It is possible to characterize the state of a physical system, relative to the observation of a given complete space of compatible observables having the basis $\left\{ I_{j}\right\} $ of pairwise orthogonal primitive indicators, with obvious reference to the \emph{density matrix}\citep{Neumann1927} and the \emph{density operator}\citep{Fano1957}, through the \textbf{\emph{density observable}}:

 where the probabilities $p_{j}$ are given by \eqref{eq:Def_Prob}.
-The \emph{density observable} is that observable whose spectrum is formed by the probabilities associated to the projectors of the basis.
+The \emph{density observable} is the observable whose spectrum is formed by the probabilities associated to the projectors of the basis.
 Let now $O$ be a generic observable of the considered space.
 By making use of the equations: (9), (2) and (6) of the first paper, one obtains the following identity:

 Exploiting the definition of the trace functional \eqref{eq:Def_Traccia} and the equations \eqref{eq:Prod_Oss_Dens} and\eqref{eq:Scomp_Val_Med}, one has, for whatever observable $O$ belonging to a given complete space of compatible observables: